PackagePal/docs/README.md

 QA Report: https://github.com/PackagePal/docs/blob/main/TQS%20QA%20Manual.pdf

-## Things implemented after presentation
+## What was implemented after presentation

 We tried to do the deploy with GitHub Actions but it didnt worked properly.